htanmo/todoapi/README.md

 # Todoapi

-This repository contains source code for a todo REST api backend written in Golang.
+This repository contains source code for a todo REST api backend written in Golang's standard library using [gorm](https://gorm.io/) and [sqlite](https://www.sqlite.org/) database.

 ## Endpoints